DctrlVan/sidewalk/README.md

 -----------------------------------------------------------------------------

-This is a project to control the Decentral LED sidewalk with a web interface.
+This is a project to control the DCTRL LED sidewalk with a web interface.
 It should be possible to connect this code to any open-pixel-control hardware by modifying the layout file.

 The projects main file is index.coffee, running this file with coffee will create a web server at localhost:3456
 `coffee index.coffee`